Cindy-Coulibaly/Cindy-Coulibaly.github.io/README.md

 # Cindy's Portfolio

-Hi this is Cindy and this is my portfolio about my time in John Abbott College in the Computer science program.

-In this portfolio you will get to know me and the different project I worked on during these pass 3 years.
+Hello, I'm Cindy, and welcome to my portfolio showcasing my journey through the Computer Science program at John Abbott College.
+Within these pages, you'll have the opportunity to learn more about me and explore the various projects I've had the privilege of working on over the past three years.

 ![preview img](/assets/img/preview.png)